-According to done in 2013 DNA analysis it comes from a presumably natural cross between Fetească Albă x Frâncuşă (this became the long-anticipated paternity of the variety Grasă de Cotnari disproved).
+According to done in 2013 DNA analysis it comes from a presumably natural crossing between Fetească Albă x Frâncuşă (this became the long-presumed paternity of the variety Grasă de Cotnari disproved).
 However, this is based on only 20 DNA markers (see under molecular Genetics ).
 There are two different ones game types with thin-shelled yellowish and thick-skinned yellow-green berries.

 In Romania occupies a total of 12,905 hectares of vineyards, making it the most common grape variety.
 Here it is mainly used for the production of still wines and sparkling wines, as well as for the distillation used.
-In the Slovakia This means that 231 hectares are planted.
+In the Slovakia are planted with 231 hectares.
 Under the name of fetească regală available in Austria low stocks.
 The variety occupied in 2010 a total of 13,136 hectares of vineyards.
 Compared to 1990 with then 2,578 hectares, this was five times the amount.
 It is thus worldwide varieties ranking on rank 56.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012